OpenZeppelin/openzeppelin-contracts/RELEASING.md

 git push upstream vX.Y.Z-rc.R
 ```

 Draft the release notes in our [GitHub releases](https://github.com/OpenZeppelin/openzeppelin-solidity/releases).
-Make sure to mark it as a prerelease!
+Make sure to mark it as a pre-release!
 Try to be consistent with our previous release notes in the title and format of the text.
 Release candidates don't need a detailed changelog, but make sure to include a link to GitHub's compare page.

 Once the CI run for the new tag is green, publish on npm.